 Look for a Public, In-State Online Degree Program

 As we mentioned, the ROI of your college education will depend on a lot of different factors, including where you attend school.
 In the early days of distance education, school choice was limited when it came to learning online.
 Fortunately, in recent years, distance education has become much more accessible.
 That means that online degree programs aren’t just the domain of expensive, for-profit programs anymore.
 In fact, a majority of state-funded flagship schools now offer at least one online program in areas like business, education, and the liberal arts.
 These in-state programs have many benefits, all of which lead to a higher return on investment for an online degree.
 First and foremost, they provide students with in-state tuition, often at a significant discount when compared to out-of-state tuition or the rates charged by private online schools.
 Second, the name recognition of a large, state-funded college or university will actually make a student’s diploma more powerful as they begin looking for jobs.
 Third, a program of this size and scope will give graduates access to a larger alumni network.
 This makes it easier to find jobs and promotions over the long term.
 The takeaway?
 When considering online colleges, don’t discount the more economical options for your degree program.
 These programs are often just as high-quality, and taking advantage of tuition savings can actually help increase your college ROI in the long run.

-With the Right Choices, ROI is Better for Online Programs
+With the Right Choices, ROI Can Be Higher for Online Programs

-ROI in higher education is always a combination of stated costs and student choices.
+ROI in higher education is always a combination of college costs and student choices.
 When it comes to learning online, making the right choices will certainly help student minimize their costs, take on fewer student loans, and complete their degree ahead of their peers.
 For these reasons, the opportunity exists for a dramatically better return on investment from an online degree.
 Keep in mind, though, that online learning requires a high level of dedication and commitment on the part of students.
 While your classes may be more convenient to access in a distance learning program, they won’t be easier.
 Moreover, learning online requires more self-discipline and drive than on-campus alternatives.
 Be sure to consider your personal learning needs before enrolling in any college program.